serokell/tezos-globacap/README.md

 <!--
- - SPDX-FileCopyrightText: 2020 Globacap
+ - SPDX-FileCopyrightText: 2020 TBD
  -
  - SPDX-License-Identifier: LicenseRef-Proprietary
  -->

 # Tezos Globacap

-Tezos Globacap project provides two entities:
+Tezos TBD project provides two entities:
 * Safelist contract which is used to restrict and regulate share transfers.
 * Holdings contract which is used to distribute the token and optionally regulated by the safelist contract.